-Rise Park Located within a vibrant and nature-inspired architectural community of the OCGP, Rise Park is designed with four distinct sections: The Overlook, The Quiet Refuge, The Majestic Garden, and The Profound Sanctuary.
+Located within a vibrant and nature-inspired architectural community of the OCGP, Rise Park is designed with four distinct sections: The Overlook, The Quiet Refuge, The Majestic Garden, and The Profound Sanctuary.

-At Overlook, a large elevated terrace is oriented to capture the view toward the setting sun.
-The angles of the terrace point to the winter and summer solstice sunset locations.
-The terrace faces the Santiago Peak opposite the sunset view.
+At Overlook, a large, elevated terrace is oriented to capture views toward the setting sun.
+Two sides of the terrace look toward the winter and summer solstice sunset locations, while the third side faces the Santiago Peak and the Saddleback Mountains.

 The Quiet Refuge provides a tranquil transition to the highest point of the park, The Majestic Garden community building.
 The distinctive modern architecture is crafted to express a character synonymous in nature; elevated, lofty, and distinguished.
-The roofline begins flat and intimate at the library and twists to create a lofty interior space, which is the building's main public gathering space, resulting in two distinct interior experiences with one roof.
+The roofline begins flat and intimate at the library and twists to create a lofty interior space, which is the building’s main public gathering space, resulting in two distinct interior experiences with one roof.
 This design approach continues with the pool restroom building and all pool shade structures.

-The Profound Sanctuary gardens create a sense of balance for the mind and body by incorporating empty (yin) and occupied (yang) activity spaces.
-A collection of circular forms, two architectural shade structures reinforce the park's geometry and create a strong visual connection to nature.
-The shade pavilion has a folded wall with a circular opening that frames a landscape feature tree and serves as a single person's seat.
-Support for the pavilion includes a large rock to literalize the connection between nature and its supportive/restorative properties.
-The underside of the pavilion is a perforated mirrored surface to reflect the garden onto the shade pavilion; looking up also means looking down to the gardens.
+The Profound Sanctuary garden creates a sense of balance for the mind and body by incorporating occupied, activity spaces and empty moments of pause.
+A collection of circular forms and two curvilinear shade structures reinforce the park’s geometric composition and create a strong connection to the natural setting.
+One shade pavilion features a folded wood wall with an oculus framing a feature tree and functions as a single person seat.
+Support for the pavilion comes from a large rock anchoring the structure to nature and its supportive properties.
+The underside of each pavilion is filled with a perforated, mirrored surface reflecting the garden and fountains below.

-"Strong integration of architecture and landscape as you weave the two through a series of pavilions and trails.
-It challenges the stereotypes often found in suburban tracts."-AIA OC Jury
+“Strong integration of architecture and landscape as you weave the two through a series of pavilions and trails.
+It challenges the stereotypes often found in suburban tracts.”

-At Novel Park, the community center sets the stage for serendipitous or novel encounters within a community designed to attract millennials.
+At Novel Park, the community center sets the stage for serendipitous encounters within a community designed to attract millennials.
 Located in a neighborhood of townhomes, Novel Park offers three community spaces: a coffee shop, a grand home, and a garage.
-These places expand the amount of living space for homeowners and encourage social interaction.
+These places expand the amount of large gathering and living space for homeowners and encourage social interaction.
 Studio One Eleven provided architecture and collaborated with RDC on the interiors of these buildings.

 The community building is an aspirational grand home, with three main gathering spaces.
-A chef's kitchen accommodates large parties, spilling out into a large living room where two-story, floor-to-ceiling windows create indoor-outdoor ambiance.
-The architectural windows showcase views of the site's mature heritage tree, saved from the original El Toro Marine Base and replanted.
-These expansive windows allow for the contemporary-style pendant chandeliers to become beacons of light for the area in the evenings.
+A chef’s kitchen accommodates large parties, spilling out into a large living room where two-story, floor-to-ceiling windows create indoor-outdoor ambiance.
+The architectural windows showcase views of the site’s mature heritage tree, saved from the original El Toro Marine Base and replanted.
+These expansive windows allow for the custom pendant chandeliers to become beacons of light for the neighborhood in the evenings.

 A switch-back staircase leads to a covered open-air deck where residents can lounge and relax in the breeze while enjoying the views.

 CUP, the first community coffee shop in the OCGP neighborhoods, is located at Novel Park.
-Residents can walk to get morning coffee, lunch, or afternoon snacks, emulating a city environment where neighbors can happen upon each other as they go about their daily lives.
+Residents can walk to get their morning coffee, lunch, or an afternoon snack, emulating a city environment where neighbors can happen upon each other as they go about their daily lives.

 The Cadence Park neighborhood offers a new, state-of-the-art school and an arts park.
 Imagined as a place where families of all sizes can dream and create their lives, a mix of architectural styles distinguishes the community.
 At the neighborhood community park, Studio One Eleven created distinct buildings, each representing and containing a unique art program.